 Expansions

 ESA plans to expand the Cuiabá I Project by constructing two additional combined cycle blocks, each with 474 MW (Cuiabá II and Cuiabá III), adjacent to the Cuiabá I Power Plant.
 Each of Cuiabá II and Cuiabá III will take approximately 24 months to build.
 Cuiabá II is expected to begin commercial operations by January 2003.
 Cuiabá III is expected to begin commercial operations two years after completion of Cuiabá II.
-This project depends on construction of incremental transmission capacity currently under consideration by Eletrobrás.
+Cuiabá III depends on construction of incremental transmission capacity currently under consideration by Eletrobrás.

-ESA currently owns land immediately adjacent to the Cuiabá I Power Plant to be used for the development of Cuiabá II and Cuiabá III.
+ESA has access to land immediately adjacent to the Cuiabá I Power Plant to be used for the development of Cuiabá II and Cuiabá III.
 This site is attractive due to its ability to take advantage of several key infrastructure improvements from the Cuiabá I Project:

 Transportation: The site has access to the principal highway in the state.
 This highway will greatly facilitate transportation of heavy equipment to and from the site during construction.